hetzneronline/community-content/tutorials/DockerComposeAsSystemdService.md

 echo '0  4    * * *   root    /bin/systemctl reload docker-compose@*.service' >> /etc/crontab
 ```

-Please note that this only works as intended in combination with 'watchtower' as shown above as new images will not automatically be used.
+Please note that this only works as intended in combination with watchtower as shown above in step 1 as new images will not automatically be used.
+When the systemd service is reloaded Docker Compose will pull and build new images.
+Watchtower will then automatically pick up those new images and restart the according containers with the new images.

 ## Step 4 - Start Docker services